Kellenkjames/RB109/local_variable_scope/example_1.md

 # Written Response:

+The local variable `a` is assigned to the String `"Hello"` on line 4.
+The local variable `b` is assigned to the variable `a` on line 5.
+The variable `a` is reassigned to the String `"Goodbye"` on line 6.

-On line 8, the `puts` method is called and`a` is passed in as an argument.
-Since `a` is reassigned to the string `"Goodbye"` on line 6, this is the output.
-The method returns `nil`.
-On line 9, the `puts` method is called and `b` is passed in as an argument.
-Since `b` was initialized and assigned to `a` before `a` was reassigned to the string `"Goodbye"`; the string `"Hello"` is the output.
-The method returns `nil`.
-This problem demonstrates concepts of reassignment and variables as pointers.
-Variables do not hold information and are not bound to objects; they act as labels or references for where objects are stored in memory.
+The `puts` method is called on line 8 with the variable `a` passed to it as an argument; since `a` is now assigned to `"Goodbye"`, this is what is output.
+The `puts` method returns `nil`.

+The `puts` method is called on line 9 with the variable `b` passed to it as an argument; since `b` was assigned to `a` and `a` was assigned to `"Hello"`; this is what is output.
+The `puts` method returns `nil`.

+This example demonstrates reassignment in Ruby; specifically the fact that reassignment to a variable doesn't mutate the object referenced by that variable; instead; the variable is bound to a different object.